antilatency/Antilatency.Copilot/README.md

 ## How to install MAVSDK

-It is recommended to install the MAVSDK using the [building MAVSDK library from source], as other methods contain bugs and may not be completed correctly.
+Install the MAVSDK v1.4.0 using building library from source.

 Install packages build-essential, cmake, git: